 Lone Star – Golf 2003 – 2005

 Kate’s has an admiral history as a junior and collegiate golfer.
 Kate accepted an offer to play golf for the North Carolina Tar Heels, where she played for 4 years while studying and majoring in management and society and history.
 Kate started in all games throughout her four year career with UNC.
-Prior to this Kate had a long and impressive career in Australia - including being selected in the 2004 Australian Junior team, finished in the top 25 at the world championships, qualified for the Australian Open (senior professional tournament) at age 16, four time winner of Jack Newton Junior Golf Championship (age division), four times NSW representative (twice as captain) and much, much more.
-Kate also received academic honour awards both in Australia and in the Atlantic Coast Conference in her junior and senior year.
+Prior to this Kate had a long and impressive career in Australia - including being selected in the 2004 Australian Junior team – finishing in the top 25 at the world championships, qualified for the Australian Open (senior professional tournament) at age 16, four time winner of Jack Newton Junior Golf Championship (age division), four times NSW representative (twice as captain).
+Kate also received academic honour awards both in Australia and in the Atlantic Coast Conference in her junior and senior year at North Carolina.

 Tamsin, Rachel and Jade were members of the Australian Junior World Cup team that competed at the World Championships in Boston in August 2009.
-Due to their commitment, drive and dedication to their sport they were all awarded WRAS Athlete of the year during their time with the Academy.
-Rachel is currently at Kent State University in the USA on hockey scholarship, Tamsin is playing professionally in the Netherlands and Jade is in the Hockeyroos and a member of the AIS, in Perth.
+Due to their commitment, drive and dedication to their sport they were all awarded WRAS Athlete of the Year during their time with the Academy.
+Subsequent to their World Championship success, Rachel attended Kent State University in the USA on hockey scholarship, Tamsin played professionally in the Netherlands and Jade is a member of the Hockeyroos and attends the AIS, in Perth.

 2008 – Lisa Corrigan